launchql/pgsql-parser/packages/parser/README.md

 - `root`: The protobuf `Root` object containing your schema.
 - `outputDir`: Directory where the generated files will be saved.

-## Contributing

-Contributions to `pg-proto-parser` are welcome.
-Please ensure that your code adheres to the project's coding standards and includes tests covering your changes.

 ## Related